Skip to the content.

 Run ImageShare on a production server

-You need a server with Docker and Docker compose installed.
+You need a server with Docker and Docker Compose installed.
 I used the pre-configured Docker droplet from DigitalOcean.
 Clone the ImageShare repository on your server, if you haven’t already:

 git clone https://github.com/corbindavenport/imageshare.git